mathjax/MathJax/mathjax/docs/html/_sources/HTML-snippets.txt

 The format is fairly simple, but flexible enough to let you represent complicated HTML trees.

-An HTML snippet is an array consisting of a series elements that formt he HTML tree.
+An HTML snippet is an array consisting of a series of elements that format the HTML tree.
 Those elements are one of two things: either a string, which represents text to be included in the snippet, or an array, which represents an HTML tag to be included.
 In the latter case, the array consists of three items: a string that is the tag name (e.g.,